DeviceDrive/WRF01.SDK/README.md

 library folder to your local Arduino libraries folder on your computer.
 On Windows, this folder is located under "My Documents"\Arduino\libraries by default.

+If you are using Unix / Mac OSX you can use the "CreateLibrary.sh".
+The file is written in a windows environment, so if it failes, check for <CR> <LF> charaters in the file.
+Unix systems only use <LF>

 The SDK.NRF folder contains an example on how to use the generic library on a Nordic Semiconductor micro controller.
 Be advised that you need to setup your environment beforehand and edit the sdk_config.h in the NRF setup to suit your needs.